qCMOS cameras qCMOS cameras

 Fluorescence imaging of Rb atom array with ORCA-Quest

-Data courtery of: Takashi Yamamoto and Asst.
-Prof. Toshiki Kobayashi, Osaka University
+Data courtesy of Prof. Takashi Yamamoto and Associate Prof. Toshiki Kobayashi, The University of Osaka

 Quantum optics